Стратегии на образователната и научната политика

 In order for intellectual property to be a building block of economic development, it must be protected.
 In order to be able to protect intellectual property, it must be part of the economic policy of the state.
 According to Promo Braga (1998), there are two main things that differentiate countries in their economic development – on the one hand, the amount of resources a country devotes to the creation of intellectual property and, on the other hand, the amount of protected knowledge and information that is used in production and consumption.

 The role that intellectual property rights have on economic development is the subject of a number of models and studies that reach similar conclusions.
 Maskus (2000) emphasizes that how effective intellectual property rights will be in development and growth depends on various circumstances, which can vary greatly from country to country.
 Too strict, but also too soft intellectual property protection systems can both have a positive impact and stimulate creativity, and hence growth, and stifle the creative impulse in society, resulting in limiting the potential for economic growth.
 The effects on economic growth and technological progress are positive only if intellectual property protection systems are structured in such a way as to promote competition, as „well-structured intellectual property protection policy stimulates economic growth“ (Strijlev 2019).
 But in this direction the relationship is two-way.
+National intellectual property protection systems are highly dependent on the level of economic development.
+Technology and innovation develop at a much faster and larger rate in economically stronger countries than in less wealthy economies.
+A similar analysis is made by Aleksandrov (2022), examining the role of patents for economic growth at the micro and macro level, comparing highly technological and rich countries and companies with those that are highly dependent on natural resources and raw materials.
+Similar conclusions are reached by Straus (2006) and Maskus (2002), according to which the strengthening of intellectual property protection in developing countries, particularly in Brazil, China, India and South Africa, has led to a dramatic increase in foreign direct investment, which is believed to have contributed to economic growth.

 Innovation, in the form of the introduction of a new or significantly improved product, process or method, is at the heart of driving economic growth and productivity.
 Innovation can help accelerate economic recovery and put countries on the path to sustainable and greener growth.
 Innovation and economic growth are closely related.
 Each drives the other, so innovation is a key component in governments’ policy agenda (Hsu et al. 2014).
 This is observed in technologically developed countries such as Japan, South Korea, and in the last decade also in China, where investments in innovation and technological development are not just part of company policy, but also part of the state policy for economic development of the country.
 As the main economic agents of the modern world economy, the wellstructured and guided policy of private companies is the basis of the functioning of world markets „...those enterprises that invest in creating new, patentable technological solutions and seek protection through the intellectual property system are competitive and well positioned in a technological and economic aspect in the global market.
 Intellectual property is a key factor in their leadership market positions.“ (Konstantinov 2023).
 The use of intellectual property in the activity is a strategic decision for any company, and „choosing the most effective strategy is one of the fundamental decisions for any company.
 In a global, highly saturated and very well-developed digital market, strategic guidance and evaluation of the most effective strategy are needed.
 Adequate strategy and proper management of intellectual property help companies recover their investments.“ (Todorova 2020).